 - Contains maltodextrin for people who may have food sensitivities to it

 - Not vegan if you are on a vegan diet

 3. Live Conscious K2 & D3

-The company pledges to plant one million trees by partnering with Eden Reforestation Project.
+The company pledges to plant one million trees by partnering with the Eden Reforestation Project.